 - Small correlation to the stock market

-- Your investment is not always secured
+- Your investment is not always secured by collateral

 - Information about loan originators is often hard to find

-- it’s hard to predict the borrower’s willingness to pay debt abroad
+- It’s hard to predict the borrower’s willingness to pay debt abroad

 - It is not easy to evaluate the trust of a P2P platform